koukikitamura/normalize_jp/README.md

 bin/rails g normalizer Strip
 ```

-this shoul give you a file in:
+this should give you a file in:

 ```
 app/normalizers/strip_normalizer.rb
 ```

-Check out this file for some hints on how you can customize your uploader.
+Check out this file for some hints on how you can customize your normlizer.
 It should look something like this:

 ```ruby
 class StripNormalizer < NormalizerJp::Normalizers::Base